jma712/Causality-informed-Generation/README.md

 1. Hypothetical example with 3 variables:

-    Variable a = the volume of a ball;
+    Variable a = the volume of the ball;
     Variable b = the volume of the cylinder;
     Variable c = the tilt angle of the rectangular prism.